 What is E Cig Vapor?

 As you’ll recall from our glossary of vape terms, all e cigs have three essential components: a battery, a heating element and the e liquid.
 E liquids contain a base of either propylene glycol or vegetable glycerin, or a mixture of the two, along with artificial flavorings and nicotine, while nicotine-free options are also very common.
-The heating element “vaporizes” the e-liquid, which the user inhales and exhales to produce an effect similar to smoking.
+The basic premise to how e cigs work is a heating element “vaporizes” the e-liquid, which the user inhales and exhales to produce an effect similar to smoking.

 Most e cigs are designed to closely mimic the sensation of smoking, which understandably makes people worry about the contents of e cig vapor.
 Unlike secondhand smoke, which we know is dangerous, studies have shown that e cig vapor is harmless to bystanders.
 That’s because e liquids, or e-juices, are composed of just a few ingredients rather than the hundreds of chemicals in cigarettes.
 Other studies have also found that e cig vapor dissipates in the air within seconds after being exhaled, rather than lingering in the air for hours and contributing to “third-hand” smoke given off by traditional cigarettes.